Finance

 Non-binding estimate.
 Your actual rate depends on your creditworthiness and the lender.

 The calculator uses the standard annuity formula that Austrian banks use.
-Your actual rate will depend on your credit profile, but this gives you a solid baseline for comparison.
+Your actual rate depends on your credit profile, but this gives you a solid baseline for comparison.

 How to read your results